ogru/DGSA/README.md

 # DGSA

-This package implements distance based generalized sensitivity analysis method (DGSA).
+This package implements the distance based generalized sensitivity analysis method (DGSA).
 For more information about the method please read:

 >Fenwick, Darryl, Céline Scheidt, and Jef Caers.
 "Quantifying asymmetric parameter